Robust and tractable multidimensional exponential analysis: System model

 Therefore the complete response at time $t$ from all ranges, along the line formed by intersecting the scene at $\bs\theta$, is rewritten as

 This can be reformulated in convolution form (after a choice of units, without loss of generality, so that $\nu_p=2$) as:

 where $\ast$ denotes the convolution operation.
-Equation \eqref{eq:sys1} can be interpreted as the response to an linear time invariant (LTI) system with an input signal $\chi(t)$ and an distributional impulse response $\mu_{\bs\theta}(t)$ which characterizes the interaction between the transmit waveform and the scene with respect to sensing angle $\bs\theta=(\theta,\phi)$ (where $\theta$ and $\phi$ are the azimuth and elevation angles respectively).
+Equation \eqref{eq:sys1} can be interpreted as the response to a linear time invariant (LTI) system \cite{oppenheim1996signals} with an input signal $\chi(t)$ and an distributional impulse response $\mu_{\bs\theta}(t)$ which characterizes the interaction between the transmit waveform and the scene with respect to sensing angle $\bs\theta=(\theta,\phi)$ (where $\theta$ and $\phi$ are the azimuth and elevation angles respectively).
 The received signal $\Upsilon_{\bs\theta}(t)$, is the output of this LTI system and is subsequently sampled at the receiver.
 Given $\Upsilon_{\bs\theta}(t)$ for a finite grid $\bs\theta \in \{\bs\theta_m\}$ as described earlier, our problem is to estimate the underlying scene reflectivity $\mu$ i.e. to form the image.
-In this paper we consider the basic case where $\chi(t) = \delta(t)$, where $\delta(t)$ \yadi{$\delta(t)$}{Dirac delta function} is the Dirac delta function.
-In this case, the received signal at angle $\bs\theta$ is given by

 Taking the Fourier transform, we obtain